tkhamez/swagger-eve-php/docs/Api/BookmarksApi.md

     $config
 );
 $character_id = 56; // int | An EVE character ID
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = 'tranquility'; // string | The server name you would like data from
-$if_none_match = "if_none_match_example"; // string | ETag from a previous request.
+$if_none_match = 'if_none_match_example'; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
 $page = 1; // int | Which page of results to return
-$token = "token_example"; // string | Access token to use if unable to set a header
+$token = 'token_example'; // string | Access token to use if unable to set a header

 try {
     $result = $apiInstance->getCharactersCharacterIdBookmarks($character_id, $datasource, $if_none_match, $page, $token);